Best Practices, Focus and Exposure

 Chamber Height

 A unique feature of the CellDrop is an adjustable chamber height that allows for a greater dynamic range than any slide-based counter on the market.
 The default chamber height is 100 µm and is recommended for most counts.
 For very low density samples, choose 400 µm.
 For very dense samples, select 50 µm.
-See Table 1 for guidelines.
+See the tables below for guidance.

 Small Cell Mode